 - Involve all generations in decision making

-Whilst this can be overplayed, if you want to build a multi-generational church which will draw in all generations then decision making needs to involve all generations.
-Many younger people are hesitant about taking on long term commitments and as a result most of our Kirk Session do not have a balance of generations.
+Whilst this can be overplayed, if you want to build a multi-generational church, then decision making needs to involve all generations.
+Many younger people are hesitant about taking on long-term commitments and as a result most of our Kirk Session do not have a balance of generations.
 Look for other ways of genuinely involving them in decision making.